All Episodes

 Does that make any sense?

-That's where the rank and file are out of touch with and not in agreement with union uh leadership.
+That's where the rank and file are out of touch with and not in agreement with union leadership.

-Uh you raise a great point.
+You raise a great point.

-And I'll tell you, this is why if Herschel Walker can win this race, and it's not going to be easy in Georgia, and I I know there's a heavy turnout, there is a chance, I believe, to make a run at Joe Manchin.
+And I'll tell you, this is why if Herschel Walker can win this race and it's not going to be easy in Georgia, and I know there's a heavy turnout, there is a chance, I believe, to make a run at Joe Manchin because Joe Manchin has been screwed over by his own party.

 And if Joe Biden and the Democrats have their way, they will destroy the economy of West Virginia.

-I hope it works out for everybody everybody.
+I hope it works out for everybody.

-Uh I want you to get your raise.
+I want you to get your raise.

 That's how important the job is that all of you do every day.